+Treatment for erythropoietic protoporphyria and X-linked protoporphyria is similar.
 Patients with erythropoietic protoporphyria or X-linked protoporphyria should avoid sun exposure; protective clothing, hats, and light-opaque titanium dioxide or zinc oxide containing sunscreens should be used.

-If these measures are ineffective (eg, patients have increasing photosensitivity, rising porphyrin levels, progressive jaundice), giving hematin and/or RBC hypertransfusion (ie, to above-normal Hb levels) may reduce protoporphyrin overproduction.
+If these measures are ineffective (eg, patients have increasing photosensitivity, rising porphyrin levels, progressive jaundice), giving hematin and/or red blood cell hypertransfusion (ie, to above-normal hemoglobin levels) may reduce protoporphyrin overproduction.
 Administration of bile acids may facilitate biliary excretion of protoporphyrin.

 Patients with abnormal liver function test results should be evaluated by a hepatologist; a liver biopsy may be needed to stage the degree of fibrosis.
-Patients with known chronic liver disease should undergo screening ultrasonography every 6 mo to check for hepatocellular carcinoma.
+Patients with known chronic liver disease should undergo screening liver ultrasonography, CT, or MRI every 6 months to check for hepatocellular carcinoma.

 Vitamin D levels should be checked because deficiency is common (patients tend to avoid sun exposure); supplements are given if levels are low.

-Erythropoietic protoporphyria (EPP) causes burning pain with exposure to sunlight; symptoms are not brought on by drugs that trigger other porphyrias.
+Erythropoietic protoporphyria (EPP) causes severe pain, burning, erythema, and edema of exposed skin even after only brief exposure to sunlight; symptoms are not brought on by medications that trigger other porphyrias.

-Measure RBC and plasma protoporphyrin levels.
+Measure red blood cell and plasma protoporphyrin levels.